yellowflash07/ChatApp/README.md

 A simple C++ chat application

 # Build
-Build the solution in the preferred configuration
-Run the server and create a room first!
+Build the solution in the preferred configuration\n Run the server and create a room first!

 # Server instructions